eltrino/diamantedesk-application/README.md

 # DiamanteDesk EmbeddedForm Bundle #

-EmbeddedForm bundle extends **OroEmbeddedFormBundle** functionality.
+EmbeddedForm bundle extends OroEmbeddedFormBundle functionality.
 It is required to add an additional form type and a controller in order to create a ticket from the third party.

-For more information about the **Embedded Form**, please see **Oro/Bundle/EmbeddedFormBundle/README.md**.
+For more information about the Embedded Form, please see **Oro/Bundle/EmbeddedFormBundle/README.md**.

 ### Requirements ###